Advanced Analytics in Manufacturing: How It Compares to Operational Analytics

 Data Scientists and Subject Matter Experts

-Larger facilities that generate a significant amount of data and have a focus on data-driven decision making are more likely to have a data scientist or a team of data scientists on staff using advanced analytics tools to help optimize enterprise-wide operations.
+Larger facilities that generate a significant amount of data and have a focus on data-driven decision making are more likely to have a data scientist or a team of data scientists on staffusing advanced data analytics tools to help optimize enterprise-wide operations.
 Subject matter experts (SMEs) in highly technical processes may serve a similar role and use predictive analytics and advanced modeling applications when designing or optimizing products.

 Process Engineers